Poltergeist II: The Other Side: Special effects

 Swiss surrealist artist H. R. Giger was commissioned by Metro-Goldwyn-Mayer to create several designs for the film, specifically the "Great Beast" manifestation of Kane that appears in the astral plane during the film's finale.
 Because Giger did not want to leave Zurich for long periods of time, his colleague Cornelius De Fries was hired to represent Giger at the studio during production.

-Giger was ultimately disappointed with the end result, later attributing the failure to his lack of presence.
+Giger was ultimately disappointed with the result, later attributing the failure to his lack of presence.
 "When the movies eventually came out I thought, 'Oh shit.'
 But I couldn't change it," said Giger.
 "There was no more time.
 So I thought that was the wrong way to work.
 If you work on a film you have to be there all the time and be always looking at what they're doing otherwise they'll do what they want."
 Only two of Giger's designs appear in the final cut of the film, including "The Great Beast" version of Kane.